About Shared With Me and OneDrive for Business

 - OneDrive for Business (Microsoft 365/Office 365) administrator login credentials.

 Step 1.
 Create an MultCloud account.
 Go to the MultCloud homepage and create an account.
-Please note that if you are a first-time user of MultCloud, it is recommended that you click "Try without signing up" for a free trial, or contact our migration team for consultation.
+Please note that if you are a first-time user of MultCloud, it is recommended that you click "Guest Access" on the home page for a free trial, or contact our migration team for consultation.

 Step 2.
 Add your "Shared with me" account.
 First click the "Add Cloud" button, and then find the "Shared with me" logo in the cloud list and click it.
 Then enter the Google Drive login credentials.

 Note: MultCloud can only migrate content that has copy permissions.
 If the sharer does not grant you copy permissions for the file or folder, this task will end in failure.

 Step 3.
 Click the "Allow" button to provide account access to MultCloud.
 MultCloud needs this access to map users, permissions, and data in Google Drive accounts and migrate them to OneDrive for Business.